Why we protect land

 - Scenic Lands: prominent view from public vantage, extensive undeveloped shoreline, islands, headlands

-- Public Access: trails to shore, productive commercial/recreational fishing/harvesting, open space in villages valued by community, traditionally used open space
+- Public Access: trails, shoreline access, productive commercial/recreational fishing/harvesting, open space in villages valued by community, traditionally used open space

-- Heritage Landscapes: saltwater farms, water supply, working harbors/waterfront, conservation lands identified in comp plans, sites with middens, brickyards, etc.
+- Heritage Landscapes: saltwater farms, water supply, working harbors/waterfront, conservation lands identified in a municipality’s comprehensive plan, sites with shell middens, historic brickyards, etc.

 Please note: Coastal Rivers only signs complete 8283 forms after reviewing the appraised value represented by the donor’s appraiser (which is true for outright donations of conservation easements as well).
-Coastal Rivers reserves the right not to sign an 8283 it is not comfortable with and will not participate in fraudulent transactions.
-In all cases, donors should consult their own tax and legal advisors as Coastal Rivers cannot and does not provide tax or legal advice.
+Coastal Rivers reserves the right not to sign an 8283 and will not participate in fraudulent transactions.
+In all cases, donors should consult their own tax and legal advisors, as Coastal Rivers cannot and does not provide tax or legal advice.